kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 The second `getArticleInfo.open()` parameter is the file name of the data we're requesting.
 In this case, that's a file called "articleName.txt" and it contains the name of this article and the name of the article.

 `getArticleInfo.send()` is the part of the code that actually sends the request through.
-You can pass a parameter to `send()` but it will be ignored if you do this `GET`: the parameter will be set to its default value of `null`.
+You can pass a parameter to `send()` but it will be ignored if you do this using `GET`: the parameter will be set to its default value of `null`.

 `send()` can accept and process parameters when using `POST` instead of `GET`.